odysseusinc/DockerEnv/README.md

 ## 1.0.11

 Changes:
-1. Python 3.6 was added as requied by Prediction analyses
+1. Python 3.6 was added as required by Prediction analyses

 ```bash
 docker build -t odysseusinc/r-env:1.0.11 .